 - Secreting the hormones necessary to maintain pregnancy

 - Passing on antibodies to protect the fetus from infection

 If the placenta does not form or function correctly throughout pregnancy, this is likely to negatively affect the development of the fetus, causing a miscarriage.
 Ways in which the placenta may cause miscarriage include:

-- Placental insufficiency: This is when the placenta fails to pass sufficient hormones, antibodies, oxygen and nutrients to the developing fetus.
+- Placental insufficiency, in which the placenta fails to pass sufficient hormones, antibodies, oxygen and nutrients to the developing baby.
 Placental insufficiency is particularly common when the placenta does not grow big enough to sustain the fetus.
 For example, this sometimes happens when it is sustaining twins rather than a single fetus.

 Medications which can cause miscarriage